 Rules of law for banking activities in Italy

 Banking activities in Italy are regulated by numerous legislative regulations.
 In Italy, companies operating as banking institutions will need to comply with the main requirements imposed by international, European, and national regulations.
 The stability of the financial market in Italy is regulated at an international level by the below-mentioned supervisory institutions:

 - The Basel Committee on Banking Supervision;

 - The European System of Financial Supervision;

 A savings account can be easily opened in Italy, however, an experienced agent can help you in this endeavor.
 Bank clients can easily access their savings accounts and withdraw money at any time and no penalties.
 However, some banks impose monthly fees ranging from EUR 10 to EUR 50, depending on the type of account.

 Bank services offered in Italy

 The majority of financial operations can be made in complete protection online.
-Most banks in Italy directed their services to online platforms, allowing foreigners to choose the type of banking services they need at the time they open a bank account.
+Most banks in Italy direct their services to online platforms, allowing foreigners to choose the type of banking services they need at the time they open a bank account.
 Here are a few of the bank services you can ask for: